A friend on Facebook recently posted the following dilemma, which of course I cannot find right now so I have to vaguely quote my recollection of it:

 Imagine a happy town full of prosperous people.
 Every so often they make nice utilitarian decisions like having everyone chip in a few dollars to help someone who’s fallen sick, and they feel pretty good about themselves for this.

-Then one day an explorer discovers a BOTTOMLESS PIT OF ENDLESS SUFFERING on the outskirts of the town.
+Then one day an explorer discovers a BOTTOMLESS PIT OF ENDLESS SUFFERING on the outskirts of town.
 There are hundreds of people trapped inside in a state of abject misery.
-The pit gods agree to release some of their prisoners, but only for appropriately sumptuous sacrifices.
+The Pit Gods agree to release some of their prisoners, but only for appropriately sumptuous sacrifices.